cocur/slugify/README.md

 ### Contributing

 We really appreciate if you report bugs and errors in the transliteration, especially if you are a native speaker of the language and question.
-Feel free to ask for additional languages in the issues, but please not that the maintainer of this repository does not speak all languages.
+Feel free to ask for additional languages in the issues, but please note that the maintainer of this repository does not speak all languages.
 If you can provide a Pull Request with rules for a new language or extend the rules for an existing language that would be amazing.